Campaign Management

 Recipient Performance Analysis

-The campaign recipients table provides individual performance tracking for each targeted user, showing their interaction level and current status within the simulation.
-This granular view enables targeted follow-up training and personalized security awareness initiatives.
+The campaign recipients table provides performance tracking for each targeted user, showing their interaction level and current status within the simulation.
+This view enables targeted follow-up training and security awareness initiatives.

 Phishing Club - Campaign recipients table